Far0s/npm-build-boilerplate/README.md

   Watches for any images in `src` to change, then runs the `build:images` task

 ### `watch:all`
-  `npm-run-all -p serve watch:css watch:js watch:images`
+  `npm-run-all -p serve watch:pug watch:css watch:js watch:images`

-  Run the following tasks simultaneously: `serve`, `watch:css`, `watch:js` & `watch:images`.
-When a .scss or .js file changes in `src` or an image changes in `src/images`, the task will compile the changes to `dist`, and the server will be notified of the change.
+  Run the following tasks simultaneously: `serve`, `watch:pug`, `watch:css`, `watch:js` & `watch:images`.
+When a .pug, .scss or .js file changes in `src` or an image changes in `src/images`, the task will compile the changes to `dist`, and the server will be notified of the change.
 Any browser connected to the server will then inject the new file from `dist`

 ### `postinstall`
   `npm run build:all && npm run watch:all`

   Runs `watch:all` after `npm install` is finished

-## Need help?
-Feel free to [create an issue](http://github.com/damonbauer/npm-build-boilerplate/issues), [tweet me](http://twitter.com/damon_bauer), or [send me an email](mailto:hello@damonbauer.me).
-I'd be glad to help where I can!